FAQs about family history

 Does GSQ offer a suitable course to help me get started on family history?

-GSQ offers an Introductory course several times a year, which can help you get started in a positive way.
-We also conduct 'Saturday Sessions' each month, with guest speakers giving presentations on specific topics.
+GSQ offers an Introductory course, which can help you get started in a positive way.
+We conduct 'Saturday Events' each month, with guest speakers giving presentations on specific topics.
+We have Wednesday night Zoom sessions with research assistance and guest speakers.
+We also conduct a major seminar each year, and sometimes mini seminar's as well.
 See our Events page for more information.

 Should I subscribe to pay-for-view genealogy sites?

-This is an individual choice, but the Society has full subscriptions to Ancestry.com, FindmyPast.com.au, and findmypast.com.au, the British Newspaper Archive and The Genealogist.
+This is an individual choice, but the Society has full subscriptions to Ancestry, FindmyPast, the British Newspaper Archive, The Genealogist, MyHeritage, RootsIreland and Irish Ancestors.
 You can also access other free-to-view sites using the Society's internet access.

 I have Scottish research.
 Does the Society have the Scottish civil registration indexes?